mre/mre.github.io.v3/content/2020/sponsors/index.md

 interest in sponsoring open-source projects in general.
 That's all fair game: people are busy, and sponsorware is quite a new concept.

-> As little rant: I'm of the opinion that tech businesses don't nearly sponsor
+> A little rant: I'm of the opinion that tech businesses don't nearly sponsor
 > enough compared to all the value they get from Open Source.
 Would your company
 > exist if there hadn't been a free operating system like Linux or a web server
-> like Nginx or Apache when you got started?
+> like Nginx or Apache when it was founded?

 There was, however, a rare breed of respondents, which expressed interest but needed some guidance.
 For many, it is the first step towards sponsoring _any_